The noncommutative Poisson bracket and the deformation of the family algebras: The noncommutative Poisson bracket on

-Proof of Lemma \ref{lemma for HH3 cobdy in S(g)}: We can check it by hand using Jacobi identity.
-Another approach involves the star-porduct on $S(\mathfrak{g})$ and the general result of deformation theory and we defer it to Proposition \ref{prop for HH3 cobdy in S(g)}. $\Box$\\
+\end{lemma} \begin{proof}[Proof of Lemma \ref{lemma for HH3 cobdy in S(g)}] We can check it by hand using Jacobi identity.
+Another approach involves the star-porduct on $S(\mathfrak{g})$ and the general result of deformation theory and we defer it to Proposition \ref{prop for HH3 cobdy in S(g)}. \end{proof}